WKelley/SimpleSentAnalysis/DatasetAnalaysis.md

 ![Figure 2: Distribution of training reviews in terms of word count.](./EDA_Figures/TrainReviewLength.png) __Figure 2: Distribution of training reviews in terms of word count.__

-In terms of labels, the training dataset is divided directly in half.
+In terms of sentiment, the training dataset is divided directly in half.
 1.8 million of the reviews have a "good" sentiment label and another 1.8 million have a "bad" sentiment label.

 ## Testing Data Set